chef/chef-oss-practices/contributors/guide/README.md

 We organize our community into teams in order to improve our workflow and more easily manage what amounts to multiple very large community projects.
 The developers within each team have autonomy and ownership over that team's project(s) and frequently a team will be working on more than one project at once.

 All projects at Chef are operated as open, community efforts supported with internal development teams.
-Anyone is welcome to jump into a project or engage with a specific team and begin fixing issues, critiquing design proposals, or reviewing code.
+Anyone is welcome to jump into a project or engage with a specific team and begin filing/updating issues, writing/updating documentation, fixing issues, participating in design discussions, or reviewing code.
 Each team should have a public Slack channel for development discussions though any team is welcome to share a public development channel with any other team.

 ### Find the Project's Team